-The appeal hearing was held over three days from 28 to 30 March 2011.964 The Appeal Judgment was pronounced 965 and issued on 3 February 2012.966 It is divided into nine chapters.
+The appeal hearing was held over three days from 28 to 30 March 2011.
+He Appeal Judgment was pronounced and issued on 3 February 2012.
+He divided into nine chapters.

 Lawyers to file a supplementary notice of appeal and supplementary appeal brief on any other matters.
 See Case 001, Group 1 Notice of Intent of Supplemental Filing, 28 October 2010, F12, paras 1-4.